He came into the very world He created, but the world didn’t recognize Him. He came to His own people, and even they rejected Him.John 1:10-11

 John very skillfully uses a contrastive Greek grammatical construction to shock his readers.

-He made them inanimate, He breathed life into them, then when He came to them to talk for relationship but they rejected Him.
+He made them inanimate, He breathed life into them, then when He came to them to tell them He wanted relationship they rejected Him.
 And yet in His grace He ALLOWED them to reject Him.